 No mainstream dental organization recommends replacing or removing silver fillings that are currently in good condition.
 Research studies find that there is no evidence the amount of mercury vapor released from amalgam fillings is harmful to people over the age of six.

 We are exposed to mercury through environmental contact through food, water and air.
-The amount of mercury vapor that might emit from an amalgam filling is minuscule, actually less than what we take in from the previously mentioned sources.
+The amount of mercury vapor that might emit from an amalgam filling is minuscule.
+Actually, the amount is less than what we take in from the previously mentioned sources.
 Amalgam also hardens quickly so it’s a good choice for areas below the gum line that are hard to keep dry.

 Removing Silver Fillings Only When Necessary

 There’s no medical reason for removing silver filling as a precautionary measure.
+How long do dental fillings last?
 The average life of a filling is about ten years.
 If your dentist tells you it’s time to replace a filling, composite resins may be a good choice.
 The material comes in a variety of shades from which you can select the best one to match your natural tooth enamel.

 If you’re looking for a general dentist near Joliet, call Shorewood Family Dental Care at 815-725-5991 or book an appointment online.